 The median annual wage for career opportunities from this program with an associate degree, according to the US Department of Labor and Bureau of Labor Statistics.

-If you envision yourself as a police officer or sheriff’s deputy, Kirtland’s a perfect place to start.
-Programs are designed specifically for future police officers.
-The 17-week Kirtland Regional Police Academy represents the last step in achieving that goal.
+If you envision yourself as a police officer or sheriff’s deputy, the 17-week Kirtland Regional Police Academy is the right place for you to realize that goal.

-Successful completion of the academy will make you eligible for employment as a law enforcement officer in most police agencies in Michigan and some other states in the country.
-Kirtland academy graduates enjoy consistently high placement rates in Law Enforcement positions.
+Kirtland academy graduates have experienced consistently high employment rates in Law Enforcement.
+Successful completion of the academy and state licensing exam will make you eligible for employment as a law enforcement officer in most police agencies in Michigan and some other states in the country.

 You’ll get basic training and real-world skills through classroom lectures and hands-on experience delivered by a wide range of faculty members who represent decades of combined professional experience.
 Each one is a specialist in their area of training.

 arrest and book criminals

 Pass the test